JinSeong0115/Coding-Test/README.md

 Welcome to my repository for **Programmers** coding test solutions! 🎯
 This repository contains my solutions to various coding problems from the Programmers platform, written in **Python**.
+I have specifically added problems with an accuracy rate of 70% or lower to focus on challenging ones.
 I aim to document my problem-solving process, share my approaches, and improve my algorithmic skills.

 ## 📖 About This Repository